Deep-MI/fsqc/README.md

   all required packages will be installed automatically and manual installation as detailed above will not be necessary.

-- This software has been tested on Ubuntu 20.04.
+- This software has been tested on Ubuntu 20.04 and 22.04.

 - A working [FreeSurfer](https://freesurfer.net) installation (version 6 or
   newer) is required for running the 'shape' module of this toolbox.
 Also make